-Chris previously served General Manager Consumer Lines at Ace Jerneh Insurance Berhad in Kuala Lumpur since May 2014.
+Chris, previously served General Manager Consumer Lines at Ace Jerneh Insurance Berhad in Kuala Lumpur since May 2014.
 He was responsible for Ace Jerneh's Consumer Lines success through various distributions, including Direct marketing, Brokerage, Travel, Bancassurance and Agency.
 Chris has more than 20 years leadership experience in underwriting and distribution including working in various roles in mainland China, Thailand, Singapore, Hong Kong and as well as the United States of America and Latin America.

 Chris holds a Master of Business Administration from J.L.
 Kellogg School of Management and a Bachelor Degree in Science in Finance.
 Chris is also a proficient speaker/writer of Spanish and has basic Mandarin speaking skills.
+Chris currently sit as a member of the management committee of Persatuan Insuran Am Malaysia (PIAM).